bartuspan/ubik/README.md

 ### Excluder

-* Exclude posts from the home page by category, tag, or post format.
+* Exclude posts from the homepage by category, tag, or post format.
+* Create a virtual alias of the homepage to show all content at a specified URL e.g. `/all`.
+This alias functions just like your homepage in every other respect.
+(Flush permalinks after activation.)
+* Combining these two functions you can create a homepage that is free of clutter along with a link to a busier stream of content containing absolutely everything you post.
+Makes for a nice separation of top-shelf content and trivial micro-blogging and lifestreaming.